GaryOAO/RSS-Flow/README.md

 ## Configuration

 ### AI Features
-To use the AI summarization features, you need to provide a Google Gemini API Key in the settings menu within the app.
+To use the AI summarization features, you need to provide a API Key in the settings menu within the app.

 ## License